Desmond Hume

 Desmond David Hume is a fictional character on the ABC television series Lost portrayed by Henry Ian Cusick.
-Desmond's name is a tribute to David Hume, the famous empiricist philosopher.
-Desmond was not a passenger of Flight 815.
-He had been stranded on the island three years prior to the crash as the result of a shipwreck.
-Desmond eventually leaves the Island with the Oceanic 6 and is reunited with his love Penny Widmore (Sonya Walger).
+Desmond's name is a tribute to empiricist philosopher David Hume.
+He was not a passenger on Flight 815, but had been stranded on the island three years prior to the crash as the result of a shipwreck.
+Desmond eventually leaves the Island with the Oceanic Six and is reunited with his love Penny Widmore (Sonya Walger).

-It appears that Desmond was the "package" that Charles Widmore (Alan Dale) was talking about on Hydra Island.
-It was later revealed by Charles Widmore that Desmond was Jacob's "fail-safe", meaning that in case the Man in Black killed all of Jacob's candidates, Desmond would then be used to destroy the island.

 Desmond was one of the show's most popular characters.
 In 2006, Cusick's portrayal was nominated for an Emmy.
 In 2007, a two-week-long tournament-style competition for Losts best character, with over 6,000 voters, hosted by The Washington Post voted Desmond the winner.

 Development

 Desmond is named after David Hume, a Scottish philosopher who discussed the ideas of free will and determinism.
 These ideas are reflected in Desmond's time travel where he meets Mrs. Hawking, a woman who explains that the universe has a specific way in which things must take place: anywhere that things go off course, the universe will correct itself.
-Cusick was originally hired for only three episodes in the beginning of season two, but he then returned in the finale and became a regular cast member from the third season.
+Cusick was originally hired for only three episodes in the beginning of season two, but he returned in the finale and became a regular cast member from the third season.

 In the episode "The Constant", Desmond appears in two ways.
-In 1996, Desmond has short hair and no facial hair and, in 2004, Desmond has long and untamed hair with a full beard.
+In 1996, he has short hair and no facial hair, while in 2004, he has long and untamed hair with a full beard.
 Cusick did not cut his hair; it was hidden by "really talented hair and makeup folks", according to Carlton Cuse.
 All freighter scenes were shot before Cusick shaved most of his beard for the 1996 scenes.
-A fake beard was glued onto Cusick for the episodes "Ji Yeon" and "Meet Kevin Johnson" while his beard grew back.
+He then used a fake beard for the episodes "Ji Yeon" and "Meet Kevin Johnson" while his beard grew back.
 Desmond is often distinguished by his cheery attitude and his habit of referring to people as "Brother".

-Henry Ian Cusick was not named a regular cast member in the press release for season six, but he is one and was credited as such in the episodes.
+Cusick was not named a regular cast member in the press release for season six, but he is one and was credited as such in the episodes.